otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/04-postgresql-and-object-relational-mapper.md

 The `Content-Security-Policy` response header is used to prevent cross-site scripting (XSS) attacks.
 It is used to prevent the browser from loading resources from untrusted sources.
 For example, if the `Content-Security-Policy` response header is set to `default-src 'none'`, the browser will not load any resources from untrusted sources.

-To set the `Content-Security-Policy` response header, add the following code to the `app.js` file (in the root directory).
+To set the `Content-Security-Policy` response header, add the following code to the `app.mjs` file (in the root directory).

 ```javascript
 // This should be declared under the setXFrameOptions function